Manokwari: Derived name

 The land flatworm Platydemus manokwari was named after the town (where it was found) by French zoologist de Beauchamp in 1962.

 Tourism

 One tourist site is the white, sandy Doreri Bay Beach which has calm, shallow water and is very safe for swimming.

-Arfak range nature reserve in the south of Manokwari is a popular tourist destination for visitors who are interested in hiking, birding and wildlife watching.
-Tropical rainforest that covers most of the mountains is the natural habitat of various species of animals including cuscus possum, lesser birds of paradise, common paradise kingfisher, magnificent riflebird as well as king bird of paradise.
-Susnguakti forest located in the south of the city is a popular destination for nature lovers who like camping and seeing the bio-diversity of the montane forest.
-Charles Roring is a tourist guide who regularly organizes birds of paradise and wildlife watching tours to Susnguakti forest of Manokwari.
+Arfak Range Nature Reserve in the south of Manokwari is a popular tourist destination for visitors who are interested in hiking, birding, and wildlife watching.
+The tropical rainforest that covers most of the mountains is the natural habitat of various species of animals including cuscus possum, lesser birds of paradise, common paradise kingfisher, magnificent riflebird as well as king bird of paradise.
+Susnguakti forest located in the south of the town is a popular destination for nature lovers who like camping and seeing the bio-diversity of the montane forest.
+Charles Roring is a tourist guide who regularly organizes birds of paradise and wildlife-watching tours to the Susnguakti forest of Manokwari.

 Transport

 Roads

-Manokwari has a road to connect from the city center, port or airport.
+Manokwari has a road to connect the town center, port and airport.